lukaszkolarz/GameC/README.md

 This skill requires item "sword" and is enhanced version of cutting with sword (more damage).
 Minimum required level is 3.
 This skill decorator adds extra damages caused by magic.

 #### Avada Kedavra
-This spell gives opponent 100% attacking player's strength damage caused by magic(staff s required).
+This skill gives opponent 100% attacking player's strength damage caused by magic axe (axe s required).
 Minimum required is 6.
-Combo of this spell gives player 10% chance to double damages.
+Combo of this skill gives player 10% chance to double damages.

 #### Magic Spear
 Magic Spear is new way to attack with spear using magic.
 Minimal level is 3, a spear is required.
 Combo gives 80% more precision.